Fadi002/keyauth-Emulator/readme.md

 ## Changeable Values

-- `SECRET`: A secret key used for hashing and signature generation. *You need change this value*.
+- `SECRET`: A secret key used for hashing and signature generation. *You need change this value*. ( not required for v1.1 api )
 - `SESSION_ID`: A random session ID is generated for each session.
 You can change it if needed.
 - `NONCE`: A unique identifier used for security purposes.
 It's recommended not to change it.
 - `SUBSCRIPTION`: Default subscription level.
 You can leave it unchanged.